 Your impressive and most welcome message has revealed afresh the potency of the irresistible power of our Faith as manifested in the renewed activities, the solidarity, the consciousness and determination of the assembled representatives of the German believers.
 This year's convention marks a turning point in the history of the Cause in your land.
 It eloquently testifies to the tenacity of your faith, to your grasp of its distinguishing features and essential principles, to your firm resolve to lay an unassailable basis for the rising institutions, to your capacity to weather the fiercest storms and overcome the most formidable obstacles, to your worthiness to rank as the standard-bearers of the Faith of Bahá'u'lláh in the continent of Europe.
 May signal victories crown your high endeavours.
-Shoghi

-Shoghi Effendi,

-The Light of Divine Guidance p.72
+Shoghi Shoghi Effendi, The Light of Divine Guidance p.72

-It should be noted that here for the first time the Guardian is alluding to "fiercest storms and...most formidable obstacles" that would especially affect German Bahá'ís.
-Previous warnings as the one of February 1934 that "...the world is drawing nearer and nearer to a universal catastrophe which will mark the end of a bankrupt and a fundamentally defective civilization..." were understood to refer to world conditions in general which in many respects are still present today.
-This new and specific warning, however, now gave many people pause.
+It may be noteworthy that it was on exactly 10 years later from the day this letter was written that the war in Europe came to an end.
+It is even more important to recognize that here, for the first time, the Guardian is alluding to "fiercest storms and...most formidable obstacles" that would especially affect German Bahá'ís.
+Previous warnings as the one of February 1934 that "...the world is drawing nearer and nearer to a universal catastrophe which will mark the end of a bankrupt and a fundamentally defective civilization..." were understood to refer to world conditions in general.
+In many respects they are still present today.
+But this new and specific warning now gave many people pause.
 Yet, a year later after the National Convention of 1936, the following message once again referred to Germany as a "promising country."